In simple terms, evidence has been defined as “facts or testimony in support of a conclusion, statement or belief”. 1

 The general principle is that evidence cannot be relied on unless it is made available to other parties to the dispute.
 Usually, this means that it must be made available without restriction, unless the parties have agreed otherwise or there is a direction to that effect.
 This is consistent with regulation 33 of the Trade Marks Regulations 2003 (Regulations), which provides that a party that files evidence with the Commissioner must, as soon as practicable, send a copy of the evidence to the opposite party and any intervening party.

-- Noting that such confidentiality issues are commonplace in IPONZ (and other civil) proceedings, and that there is a strong expectation that the parties should be able to reach an agreement between themselves as to how the confidential evidence is to be treated (particularly where experienced counsel are involved), together with a warning that there will be costs implications if IPONZ needs to intervene to resolve the matter.
+- note that such confidentiality issues are commonplace in IPONZ (and other civil) proceedings, and that the parties should be able to reach an agreement between themselves as to how the confidential evidence is to be treated (particularly where experienced counsel are involved), together with a warning that there will be costs implications if IPONZ needs to intervene to resolve the matter;

-- Directing that the parties use their ‘best endeavours’ pursuant to regulation 35C to come to an agreement as to how the confidential evidence is to be treated, and setting a date for the party who filed the confidential evidence to confirm to IPONZ whether the parties have reached an agreement.
+- direct that the parties use their ‘best endeavors’ pursuant to regulation 35C to come to an agreement as to how the confidential evidence is to be treated;

-Step 4 If IPONZ is informed that the parties have not agreed on how the confidential evidence is to be treated, or if no response is received to IPONZ’s letter, IPONZ will require the parties to attend a case management conference before an Assistant Commissioner, pursuant to regulation 26(1)(a) of the Regulations.
-77
+Step 3 If IPONZ is informed that the parties have not agreed on how the confidential evidence is to be treated, or if no response is received to IPONZ’s letter, IPONZ will either:

-Step 5 At the case management conference, or shortly after, the Assistant Commissioner will give directions as to how the “confidential evidence” is to be treated in the proceeding.
-78 In most cases costs awards will be made against the unsuccessful party.
+Step 5 If a case management conference is convened, the Assistant Commissioner will give directions as to how the “confidential evidence” is to be treated in the proceeding.
+79 In most cases costs awards will be made against the unsuccessful party.

 The IPONZ practice above is consistent with judicial comments in the following authorities: